-Our mini-VSAT Broadband network currently uses a combination of 21 Ku-band and three global C-band transponders on 16 satellites to provide coverage throughout the northern hemisphere and all of the major continents in the southern hemisphere.
+Our mini-VSAT Broadband network currently uses a combination of 22 Ku-band and three global C-band transponders on 18 satellites to provide coverage throughout the northern hemisphere and all of the major continents in the southern hemisphere.
 We currently offer our Ku-band mini-VSAT Broadband service in the Americas, Europe, the Middle East, Africa, Asia-Pacific, and Australian and New Zealand waters.
 It is our long-term plan to continue to invest in and enhance our mini-VSAT Broadband network.
-In May 2014, we more than doubled our mini-VSAT Broadband network capacity in Africa and in November 2014 we tripled our capacity in South America to address the rising satellite communication demands of the Brazilian offshore oil and gas industry, inland waterways, and other markets.
+In March 2015, we expanded our capacity in the Asia-Pacific and Pacific Northwest regions and doubled our mini-VSAT broadband network capacity in eastern Canada and U.S. coastal regions.
+In December 2015, we more than doubled our broadband capacity in the North Atlantic Ocean region and added a new beam across Europe, the Middle East and Africa, effectively adding 30% more capacity.
 Under the terms of our revenue sharing arrangement with ViaSat, these types of expansions position us to earn revenue not only from the maritime and land-based use of the mini-VSAT Broadband service but also from aeronautical applications that roam throughout our network.